redhat-na-ssa/dg8-workshop/README.md

-# This is the Data Grid 8.2 workshop
+# This is the Data Grid 8.4 workshop

 The workshop can be deployed on Openshift 4.3+ cluster.
-It requires the DataGrid, CodeReady operators.
+It requires the DataGrid, Dev Spaces operators.

 ## Contributing
 Incase you find an issue; use the issues;